GoldinGuy/UltimateGitResource/README.md

 # UltimateGitResource
-📚 A list of helpful Git commands for the Google DSC Git Event & Hackapalooza
+📚 A list of helpful Git commands for the Google DSC Git Event & Hackapalooza Hackathon

 [![Discuss On Discord][discord]][discord-url]
 [![Contributors][contributors-shield]][contributors-url]